fmerg/pymerkle/README.md

 >>>
 ```

-Note that serializing the updated tree will now return a quite huge object.
+Note that serializing the updated tree as above will now return a fairly huge object.
+If you want to view its structure, it would be more sensible to print it with `t.print()` or equivalently `t.display`.

 ## Anatomy of the Proof object

 ### Audit-proof

+Use the above Merkle-tree to generate an audit-proof based upon its 101-th leaf as follows.

 ```bash
 >>> p = tree.audit_proof(1000)